 Simple squamous epithelium comprises a single layer of flattened cells, making it the thinnest sort of epithelium.

-It is found in various locations, and provides various functions, most of which relate to its thinness.
+It is found in multiple locations, and provides various functions, most of which relate to its thinness.

 Simple Cuboidal Epithelium